ePages-de/epages-docs/_posts/2016/2016-06-14-gradle-jenkins-plugin.md

 }
 {% endhighlight %}

-## How to use
+## How to use the plugin

 I was using on my local Jenkins.
 After doing the proper changes on the DSL, I just need to trigger the task updateJenkinsItems.

-To use it, you should create a gradle project and copy the snippet.
+To use it, simply create a gradle project and copy the snippet.
 On the project folder you could use:

 -----------------------